umwics/wics-site-old/README.md

 You will need the Ruby programming language and `bundler` installed on your computer.
 (See the [Before Getting Stated Section](#Before-Getting-Started))

-1. change directory to the repository.
+1. change directory to the WICS website repository. (**Skip this step** if you're already inside the repository.)
 ```sh
 $ cd <repo> #replace <repo> with the path to the repository.
 ```
->Skip this step if you're already inside the WICS website repository.

 2. Install the site's Dependencies(this might take a while).
 ```sh